svermeulen/vim-easyclip/README.md

 ### Todo ###

-- Add back ability to toggle most recent paste between pastes after pasting, similar to yankstack/yankring
-- `:Yanks` command should open up the list of yanks in a scratch buffer so that it is searchable
+- `:Yanks` command should maybe open up the list of yanks in a scratch buffer so that it is searchable

 ### Changelog ###